 - Don’t choke yourself, I haven’t taken my first aid kit.

-The two men were making their way on the green city’s main avenue while arguing.
+The two men were making their way to the main avenue of the green city while arguing.

-- I really could do with a coffee, said Ryad seeing a drinking area through the transparent city walls.
+- I really could do with a coffee, said Ryad seeing a drinking area through the transparent walls of the city.

 - Let’s go in, Alym decided, pushing the door.